(text pages can be viewed HORIZONTALLY or VERTICALLY by rotating your screen)

 I ran.
 They chased me.

 I certainly wasn't hallucinating.
 I had felt the SAS man's breath on my face ... and his desperation.
 I ran as fast as I could over fields and walls and fences until my legs were burning hot, and my heart was ready to pop, before I collapsed of exhaustion on the ground.
-I think I must have covered 3 or 4 miles in my running fear.
+I think I must have covered three or four miles in my running fear.
 And I never looked back once.

 I looked up now and fully expected to see a bunch of crazies ready to pounce on me.
-But there was no-one; only deathly silence (again).
+But there was no-one; only deathly silence, again.